VijaikumarSVK/VijaikumarSVK.github.io/README.md

 ### Site configuration

-Below are some properties you can change in your project `_config.yml`, check the [documentation](docs/settings.md#settings) for more details.
+Below are some properties you can change in your project `_config.yml`, check the [documentation](docs/settings.md#settings) for more details...

 ```
 # Site Settings